>

 The small towns that occupy the area are surrounded by hundreds of traditional windmills with white blades.
 In the last century, the force of the wind was used as a motor for crop irrigation systems.
 Now new techniques have made them obsolete, but the Lasithi wind farm with thousands of windmills was the largest in the world.

-molinos-de lasithi
+lasithi mills

 loutro